kawa-analytics/kawa-documentation/README.md

 In each workspace, users benefit from a set of permissions:

-__Workspace administrative permissions:__

-- Edit workspace settings
-- Manage workspace members

 __Sharing permissions:__

 - Share Sheets and Views
 - Share Data Sources
 - Share Dashboards
+- Share Applications

+__Misc:__

+- Access and manage Python scripts
+- Manage directories

 __Data access permissions:__

+>  **⚡ Warning:** Reserved to administrators of the workspace

 - Manage row level and column level security
 - Access restricted data and restricted data providers

-__Section access:__

-- Access and manage Python scripts
-- Access and manage AI agents
+__Workspace administrative permissions:__

+>  **⚡ Warning:** Reserved to administrators of the workspace

+- Edit workspace settings
+- Manage workspace members

 Workspace permissions are handled directly on the GUI, from the settings section (cog icon at the bottom left)